ddm1293/ddm1293/README.md

 <h1>Hello there!😉</h1>

-Welcome to my Github page! </br> I'm Cheng.
+Welcome to my Github page! </br> I'm Finn Cheng.

 - 🧑🏻‍💻 I am an enthusiastic junior software engineer on the journey of continued growth and improvement.
 - :man_technologist: I currently work as a Full-stack Software Developer at the [Justice Institute of British Columbia](https://www.jibc.ca/).
 Previously, I had one year software engineer coop experience at [MacroHealth Canada](https://macrohealth.com/).